sei-protocol/awesome-sei/README.md

 - [Carbon DeFi](https://www.carbondefi.xyz) - Carbon DeFi is an onchain orderbook-like protocol.
 Importantly, end-user traders are usually makers, not takers.
 Contrary to AMMs, this means no slippage, and no sandwich attacks.
 - [Brrr](https://brrr.fun) - Brrr - where Sei Trading begins.
 Brrr is the only trading terminal you'll ever need for Sei Network.
 Launch, bridge, analyze, and trade - all in one powerful interface.
+- [Dragonswap](https://dragonswap.app) - DragonSwap is the central DeFi hub native to Sei Network, leveraging the power of a parallelized EVM.
+Swap, farm, provide liquidity, bridge assets, and access in-depth analytics.

 ## Gaming